JiaanL/O_web/Readme.md

 ## 4. Setup without loading sql
-1. open the link
+1. open the link (assuming 8000 is the port)
 ```
 http://127.0.0.1:8000/datastorage/initialize
 ```
-(assuming 8000 is the port)

 2. after seeing the "done", go to
 ```
 http://127.0.0.1:8000/datastorage/update_data
 ```
-(assuming 8000 is the port)

 Input the data that you want to include in the database.Currently, we only support eth against usd, usdt, usdc, dai for data in uniswapv2, uniswapv3 and chainlink.
-![Alt text](images/UpdateDataStorage.png?raw=true "Health Factor") All data need to be in lower case.
+All data need to be in lower case.
+![Alt text](images/UpdateDataStorage.png?raw=true "Health Factor")

 3. Back to the main web to start auto update